billwallis/sql-problems/README.md

 There were some problem sites that I chose to skip completely:

 - [w3resource](https://www.w3resource.com/sql-exercises/): This has an impressive number of free questions (2,605!), but none of them are hard.
 Good for beginners that want an "endless" list of questions to practice on.
+- [CodeChef](https://www.codechef.com/learn): No free hard questions.
 - [SQL Police Department](https://sqlpd.com/): This uses a point-and-click interface, you don't actually write the SQL yourself.
 Might be good for complete beginners.
 Has some free "cases" to solve.
-- [SQL Practice](https://sqlpractice.io/practice-questions): There are no free hard questions.
+- [SQL Practice](https://sqlpractice.io/practice-questions): No free hard questions.
 - [Interview Master](https://www.interviewmaster.ai/home): Doesn't support password authentication and you can't access questions without an account.
 Feels like a rip-off of [SQL Practice](https://sqlpractice.io/practice-questions).

 For clarity, I'm only reviewing problem sites and the following are (interactive) courses/tutorials, so I've also skipped these: